 To use the shortcut feature you just need to tap your iPhone onto a sticker atop a speaker in your kitchen, and it would start playing the radio.
 In iOS 13, you can replace the entire rigmarole with one simple action of tapping the iPhone onto the kitchen speaker.

 This is possible because of Shortcuts’ new features in iOS 13.
 It can run a shortcut when you tap your iPhone on an NFC tag and connect to a specific AirPlay destination.
-In short, in iOS 13, there are a zillion ways to run automation.
-With this new feature, you can have your own videos app always connected to the AirPlay speaker when you open it.
+In short, iOS 13 has a zillion ways to run automation.
+With this new feature, you can always have your own videos app connected to the AirPlay speaker when you open it.
 This same automation could dim the lights and set the max volume on your iPad.